 Most people don't have serious liver problems, though.
-And if you have a young child with AAT deficiency, she will most likely go on to enjoy a healthy childhood.
+And if you have a young child with alpha-1, she will most likely go on to enjoy a healthy childhood.

-Your best defense is to live healthy and work with your doctor to help prevent liver problems or ease them if they do happen.
+Your best defense is to live a healthy lifestyle and to work with your doctor to take good care of your liver problems, or ease problems if they do happen.

-AAT deficiency is a rare disease that makes an enzyme in your liver work poorly.
-AAT protein is made in your liver.
-It usually travels through your bloodstream to protect your lungs and other organs from damage.
+Alpha-1 is a rare disease that makes an enzyme in your liver work poorly.
+Alpha-1 antitrypsin protein usually travels from your liver through your blood to protect your lungs and other organs.
 But if the proteins aren't the right shape, they can get stuck in your liver.

-If you are an adult whose liver is affected by AAT deficiency, you may have:
+If you are an adult whose liver is affected by alpha-1, you may have:

-A child born with AAT deficiency may have liver symptoms in the first weeks of life.
-See your child's doctor if your infant has the above symptoms or:
+A child born with alpha-1 may have liver symptoms in the first weeks of life.
+See your child's doctor if your baby has the above symptoms or: